RosettaCommons/documentation/scripting_documentation/ClientMovers.md

 The valid option sets for this ClientMover are:

-1. "topol_file" specifying a topology file.
-Such a file can be generated from a pdb file by Oliver Lange's "r_pdb2top" pilot app ("apps/pilot/olli/r_pdb2top.cc" as of this writing).
+1. `topol_file` specifying a topology file.
+Such a file can be generated from a pdb file by Oliver Lange's `r_pdb2top` pilot app (`apps/pilot/olli/r_pdb2top.cc` as of this writing).
 For example:
     `r_pdb2top.linuxgccrelease -in:file:s start.pdb -out:top start.top`
-2. "ss_info", "n_sheets", and "pairing_file".
-These respectively require a PsiPred .ss2 file, a number of sheets to build (usually 1 or 2), and a "pairing file" indicating a list of residue-residue pairings (see core::scoring::dssp::read_pairing_list for the required form of this file).
+2. `ss_info`, `n_sheets`, and `pairing_file`.
+These respectively require a PsiPred .ss2 file, a number of sheets to build (usually 1 or 2), and a "pairing file" indicating a list of residue-residue pairings (file format is unfortunately undocumented--see `core::scoring::dssp::read_pairing_list` for the required form of this file).
-3. "restart_only".
-In this case, the FragmentJumpCM requires the presence of JumpSampleData in the Pose's DataCache.
+3. `restart_only`.
+In this case, the FragmentJumpCM requires the presence of `JumpSampleData` in the Pose's DataCache.
 Advanced use only.

 # LoopCM

 The LoopCM builds one of the following four movers: LoopMover_Perturb_KIC, LoopMover_Refine_KIC, LoopMover_Perturb_CCD, LoopMover_Refine_CCD.
-The algorithm is given by "algorithm" tag ("CCD" or "KIC") the form is given by the "style" tag ("refine" or "perturb").
+The algorithm is given by `algorithm` tag ("CCD" or "KIC") the form is given by the "style" tag ("refine" or "perturb").
 An example follows.

 ```
 <LoopCM name="kic_refine" style="refine" algorithm="kic" selector="loop1" />
 ```

-The "selector" tag references a ResidueSelector, which is used to determine the torsional angles that will be moved in the loop modeling.
+The `selector` tag references a ResidueSelector, which is used to determine the torsional angles that will be moved in the loop modeling.
 The selection is expanded by one residue to accommodate certain loop modelers' quirks.

 # RigidChunkCM